Historical Marker Details

 The Dalles to Canyon City Wagon Road

-The discovery of gold at Canyon Creek on June 8, 1862, brought a rush of people and supplies into the upper John Day basin.
-Within a year, nearly 10,000 fortune hunters trekked to the gold fields from the nearest access and …
+The discovery of gold at Canyon Creek in 1862 brought a rush of new people into the area.
+Within a year, nearly 10,000 fortune hunters trekked …

 Read More